 Whooping cough, also called pertussis, starts like a cold.
-After 1 to 2 weeks, the cold symptoms give way to intense bouts of coughing.
-The coughing may interfere with breathing and can cause vomiting.
+After 1 to 2 weeks, those symptoms give way to intense bouts of coughing.
+This can make it hard to breathe.
+It might make you throw up.

 Whooping cough can lead to complications that can be life-threatening, especially in babies.
-Symptoms are often milder in adults.
-Knowing the symptoms can lead to early diagnosis and treatment.
+It may be milder in adults.
+Knowing what to look for can help you get diagnosed and start treatment sooner.

-The bacteria that cause whooping cough (shown above in green) lodge themselves in the small hair-like structures of the respiratory tract.
-They are spread when you cough and sneeze.
+The bacteria that cause whooping cough (shown above in green) lodge themselves in the small hair-like structures of your airways.
+You spread them when you cough and sneeze.

-A person with whooping cough is contagious from the time the cold symptoms appear.
-The contagious period lasts up to 3 weeks after the coughing spells begin.
-The illness can last 6 to 12 weeks.
+You’re contagious from the time the cold symptoms appear.
+You can spread it for up to 3 weeks after the coughing spells begin.
+The illness usually lasts 6 to 12 weeks.

-Everyone in your house should know how to help prevent spreading germs.
+Everyone in your house should know how to stop the spread of germs.
 Cover your mouth when you cough or sneeze.
-Make sure to wash your hands afterwards.
+Make sure to wash your hands afterward.

-If you don't have a tissue, cough or sneeze into your upper sleeve or elbow rather than your hands.
+If you don't have a tissue, cough or sneeze into your upper sleeve or elbow instead of your hands.

 Get Early Treatment